We’ve sniffed out the five best mountain to climb in Victoria just for you.

-Regardless of whether you’re seeking peaceful solitude or a physically demanding experience, the joy of simply being in the mountains should be more than enough to get you packing and heading out of town for the weekend.
+There’s not much better than taking in a deep breath full of fresh, crisp, alpine air, or the smell of eucalyptus wafting up from the valley below.
+Regardless of whether you’re seeking peaceful solitude or a physical challenge, the joy of simply being in the mountains should be more than enough to get you packing and heading out of town for the weekend.

-Mt Feathertop however, is one of the few exceptions to the rule, with its razor sharp ridgeline and steep gullies cascading to the valleys below it stands as an impressive grandeur within the landscape, truly one of the most spectacular mountains Victoria has to offer.
+Mt Feathertop however, is one of the few exceptions to the rule, with its razor-sharp ridgeline and steep gullies cascading to the valleys below it’s truly one of the most spectacular mountains Victoria has to offer.

-At 1922m tall it weighs in as the state’s 2nd tallest mountain, and for those who enjoy a good hill climb you can ascend this giant via the 11km track that weaves up Bungalow Spur from Harrietville, the base of the mountain.
+At 1922m tall it weighs in as the state’s 2nd tallest mountain, and for those who enjoy a good hill climb, you can ascend this giant via the 11km track that weaves up Bungalow Spur from Harrietville, the base of the mountain.

-Hidden deep within the Alpine National Park, Mt.
-Howitt is an impressive peak that provides spectacular views and a great sense of solitude.
+Hidden deep within the Alpine National Park, Mt Howitt is an impressive peak that provides spectacular views and a great sense of solitude.
 You can camp near the summit, hidden amongst the twisted snow gums or near the McAllister Springs Hut where you’ll be able to find water and extra shelter if the weather comes in.

-There are many routes to the summit of Mt.
-Howitt, with the main trails stemming from the Upper Howqua Campsite or the slightly easier option being the track from the Mt.
-Howitt Carpark on the Tamboritha Road.
+There are many routes to the summit of Mt Howitt, with the main trails stemming from the Upper Howqua Campsite or the slightly easier option being the track from the Mt Howitt Carpark on the Tamboritha Road.

 From on top of the big summit cairn, you’ll have an unparalleled 360-degree vista of the High Country to take in.
 There are endless places to camp on the open plains around the summit, or you can walk 3 easy kilometres further to Cleve Cole Hut, hands down one of the best huts in the High Country.

-As one of the closest mountains to Melbourne Mt.
-Baw Baw is definitely not one to be missed.
-Tucked away at the beginning of the Great Dividing Range, Mt.
-Baw Baw been one of the few places to have escaped the many recent bushfires that have burnt the majority of the Alpine region since 2000.
+As one of the closest mountains to Melbourne, Mt Baw Baw is definitely not one to be missed.
+Tucked away at the beginning of the Great Dividing Range, Mt Baw Baw been one of the few places to have escaped the many recent bushfires that have burnt the majority of the Alpine region since 2000.

 This makes it the last place that you can find large patches of unburnt snow gums and countryside, making for a special and unique trip to the Victorian mountains.

-# 5 The Bluff
+5. The Bluff

-You can follow the trail onwards across the grassy plains to Bluff Hut for the night, or find yourself an empty peak to perch your tent on while you eat dinner watching the sun set over the distant Lake Eildon.
+You can follow the trail on across the grassy plains to Bluff Hut for the night, or find yourself an empty peak to perch your tent on while you eat dinner watching the sun set over the distant Lake Eildon.